replicatedhq/troubleshoot/docs/arch/adr-001-ipaddress-redaction.md

 * [Documentation](https://troubleshoot.sh/docs/redact/ip-addresses/) for the IP address redaction needs altering to reflect that Troubleshoot does not automatically redact IP addresses, but if users wish to there is an example yaml spec available.
 * Removal of the IP address redactor from [the code](https://github.com/replicatedhq/troubleshoot/blob/v0.45.0/pkg/redact/redact.go#L170)
-* Clear release notes on release of this change, communicating that those wishing to redact IP addresses need to add that redactor to their code.
+* Clear release notes on release of this change, communicating that those wishing to redact IP addresses need to add that redactor to their spec.
 * Possible broadcast communication since this is a change to default behavior.

 ## Status